paimaruti/marutipai.com/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Maruti Pai graduated from the first cohort of MetLife's Global leadership development program which is a fast-track talent development program with three international assignments of 18 months each to build a pipeline of future General managers at MetLife.
+International background and cultural adaptability having studied/worked in Barcelona, Madrid, London, Dubai(EMEA HQ) and have been based in Tokyo most recently.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/maruti_pai_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.